Times have changed.

 Or, you can use the “2/3 rule,” which means that the actor is in the right or left third of the frame.
 In the photo below, you can see that Zoe Kravitz is framed towards screen right.
 She is in 2/3 of the frame.
 But her eyes are in the direction of screen left, looking towards a person off-camera that we can’t see.
 There is a natural balance to that frame.
 If you don’t understand this technique, please just use center framing.

 Well, here’s where I get stumped writing a description.
 It’s all much looser than what you think.
-And, you can really play with it like a filmmaker does more than you think.
-I am a fan of moving away from the simple “bobbing head” framing and instead, maximizing the levels and dynamics within a frame.
-I will be opening online self-tape classes soon so you can practice with me and my coaches.
-After decades of doing this, the process is so instinctually tied to discovery on each individual scene that it’s very hard to write out.
+Think more like a filmmaker in this moment – what is interesting to watch?
+I’m a fan of moving away from the simple “bobbing head” framing and instead, maximizing the levels and dynamics within a frame.
+Don’t be shy about coming closer or moving away from the camera within the take.
+You can make great dramatic effect with some movement samples.

 A slate is an introduction to the Creative Team.
 Say your name very clearly so that your name is understood clearly.
 Give a glimpse of personality too!

-NOTE: I cover the importance of personality in your slates in my classes, it’s too much to explain here!
-But do try to warm it up because this is the only time they get a sense of your personality until they meet you.
+NOTE: I cover the importance of personality in your slates in my classes because I personally think it’s your secret weapon!
+Til I run you through the paces, try to warm up your slate because this is the only time they get a sense of your authentic personality until they meet you in person.
 They want to get a sense of how you’ll be to work with on set.
+Let them know you are human.

 This is where you will hear different opinions.
 I can only share what I advise and have done countless times.